RoxWithFX/RoxWithFX/README.md

 ### Ayo what's up?
-Greetings, I'm Rox.
+My name is Rox.
 I'm a noob coder from Indonesia who want to be a pro B)

 ### What do I do?
 Well...
-- I’m currently working on shader for Minecraft Bedrock Edition
+- I’m currently working on shaders for Minecraft: Bedrock Edition
-- I’m currently learning C++ and Python (plz help me learn those languages)
+- I’m currently learning Python and Java
 - I don't have anyone I want to collaborate with.
 If you do, pls don't.
 I'm too lazy to collaborate.
 - I’m looking for help with learning C++ and Python
-- Ask me about history, cuz I really like history!
+- Ask me about OpenGL Shading Language, Lua, and HTML!
-- Fun fact: Bali is not a country
+- Fun fact: Bali is not a country.

-## Want to contact me?
+## Connect with me!
 Discord: RoxNotFound#3404

 [Instagram](https://www.instagram.com/roxwithfx/)